Crewe Town Centre Planning Policy

 The plan seeks to support the role and function of town centres through this period of change, particularly by concentrating on core areas and activities.
 In recognition of their role as principal towns, more detailed policy is provided for Crewe and Macclesfield.

 The following information is taken from Publication Draft of the Local Plan Site Allocations and Development Policies document, and relates to planning policies in Crewe Town Centre.
-These documents can be viewed on the Cabinet Agenda for the 6 August 2019 and are anticipated to be consulted upon between 19 August 2019 and 30 September 2019.
+These documents can be viewed on the Cabinet Agenda for the 6 August 2019.
+Consultation on the Publication Draft SADPD took place between 19 August and 30 September 2019.